pnp/blog/README.md

 # community-blog

-The [Microsoft 365 PnP Community](https://aka.ms/m365pnp) is the virtual home for everyone who wants to extend Microsoft 365 beyond the standard.
+The [Microsoft 365 Community](https://aka.ms/m365pnp) is the virtual home for everyone who wants to extend Microsoft 365 beyond the standard.
 We want to share knowledge, learn from each other and achieve more together.

 > Our mission is to create a single inclusive and welcoming place for everyone who wants to build on Microsoft 365.

 ## What can you expect here?

-This blog is part of the Microsoft 365 Patterns and Practices community and complements our existing initiatives under the PnP umbrella, such as our [open-source projects](https://github.com/pnp) and [Community Docs](https://docs.microsoft.com/en-us/microsoft-365/community/), where we explain how the different features of Microsoft 365 work and offer guidance on how to use them.
+This blog is part of the Microsoft 365 community and complements our existing initiatives, such as our [open-source projects](https://github.com/pnp) and [Community Docs](https://docs.microsoft.com/en-us/microsoft-365/community/), where we explain how the different features of Microsoft 365 work and offer guidance on how to use them.

 You can find community-authored blog posts alongside with Community Call recordings and Podcasts here.